 Grouping servers by function or location allows you to apply the same set of internal and external security policies without going all over the place.
 It is not uncommon to monitor files and assets across different networks.

-At CimTrak, we recommend you adopt a practical labeling strategy to identify the type of servers in each group based on where they are geographically located.
+At Cimcor, we recommend you adopt a practical labeling strategy to identify the type of servers in each group based on their geographical location.
 Take "US-WEST2-Web-Servers" as an example.

 On the other hand, if the servers involve similarly configured web servers yet with different applications running on top of them, consider adding an application identifier to the server group name.
 This will help clarify which policies should be applied to each group.
 "US-West2-Web-Servers-Signup" and "US-West2-Web-Servers-Messaging" are good examples.